-There is a wealth of online resources that accompany Read Write Teach and you can gain access to all of them through Heinemann.com/ I’d also suggest you follow Linda on Twitter @LindaMRief she’ll be participating in the The #shelfietalk chat on Wednesday – April 26 at 8pm ET/ 9pm AT.
-You can follow along through hashtag #Shelfietalk or also follow the their Twitter handle @Shelfietalk.
+There is a wealth of online resources that accompany Read Write Teach and you can gain access to all of them through Heinemann.com.
+You should also follow Linda on Twitter @LindaMRief.
 To learn more about Read Write Teach: http://www.heinemann.com/products/E05360.aspx#fulldesc

 See below for a full transcript of our conversation:

 Linda Rief: I wanted the title to this book to really be a strong title saying that we are reading together as teacher and students, we are writing together as teacher and students, but there are times when we are teaching each other something very specific.
 I think coming up with the title for this meant as much to me as what the content was of the book.
 That even though we're working together as learners, we are also teaching each other, so I meant it to be, I may be teaching the kids ostensibly, but I know every day, when I walk into that classroom, they're teaching me also.